nhn/tui.chart/apps/vue-chart/README.md

 | ------ | -------- |
 | Object | X        |

 This prop is for chart container style and used for initialize TOAST UI chart.
+To use [responsive layout](https://github.com/nhn/tui.chart/blob/main/docs/en/common-responsive-options.md), the width or height of the container must be specified as a value such as "%" or "vh", "vw".

 ```html
 <template>